 AI for Nigeria

-A simple answer to this question lie in historical context.
+A simple answer to this question lies in historical context.
 Ethiopia’s investment in education, a prerequisite for technological r(evolution), dates back to the time of Emperor Haile Selassie.
 The Emperor was an astute leader and a shrewd diplomat.
-He built bridges, a university and an airline to connect Ethiopia to the world.
-Seeds of quality education sown decades ago reflects in today’s Silicon Valley-based young and vibrant Ethiopians (or of Ethiopia descent) who will lead the world into the next phase of tech revolution be it self driving and electric cars, digital twins, blockchain, personalized medicine, renewable energy and more.
+He built bridges, a university, and an airline to connect Ethiopia to the world.
+Seeds of quality education sown decades ago are reflected in today’s Silicon Valley-based young and vibrant Ethiopians (or of Ethiopia descent) who will lead the world into the next phase of the tech revolution be it self-driving and electric cars, digital twins, blockchain, personalized medicine, renewable energy and more.
 Nigeria on the other hand has paid little attention to quality education for decades.
-We’ve missed out as a country on previous industrial revolution; yesterday was the time to do the right thing.
-AI-driven revolution presents us another opportunity.
-In that light, we as professionals of Nigeria descent should make an effort to influence Nigerian government policies as it relates to technology if given the opportunity.
+We’ve missed out as a country on the previous industrial revolution; yesterday was the time to do the right thing.
+AI-driven revolution presents us with another opportunity.
+In that light, we as professionals of Nigerian descent should make an effort to influence Nigerian government policies as it relates to technology if given the opportunity.
 If it is in your power to do anything in Nigeria, we will advocate a change in the education landscape; formal and informal technology-driven curriculum.
-We all in our various capacities and area of influence should advocate for a more inclusive technology-driven education that cuts across gender and tribal barriers.
-Collaboration among ourselves is also crucial, as our (NCN) theme aptly states, “together as a community we thrive, grow and succeed.”
+We all in our various capacities and areas of influence should advocate for a more inclusive technology-driven education that cuts across gender and tribal barriers.
+Collaboration among ourselves is also crucial, as our (NCN) theme aptly states, “Together as a community, we thrive, grow, and succeed.”

 Some have called AI the “new oil” or “new electricity”.
 While the tag may be debatable there is no question as to whether AI will impact future business and personal interactions.
 It has, it will, and it has only just begun!